SCKelemen/httpw/README.md

 ```

 By default, if a standard error is returned, the request status will be set to
 `http.StatusInternalServerError`.
-This behaviour can be change by passing options
+This behaviour can be changed by passing options
 to the wrapper.
 Here are all the differents options:

 ```go